 Bechtel was issued Full Notice to Proceed, as required under the TPEPC Contract, on October 1, 2007.
-As of the end of August 2009, PSGC reported that, for activities related solely to the TPEPC Contract, engineering efforts are approximately 80 percent complete, construction activities are approximately 26 percent complete, and overall efforts are approximately 29 percent complete, all of which are on or slightly ahead of schedule.
-Unit 1 of the PSEC is targeted by PSGC to be substantially complete, as per the TPEPC Contract, by August 1, 2011, and Unit 2 of the PSEC is targeted by PSGC to be substantially complete by May 1, 2012.
-PSGC and Bechtel currently report that they still expect to meet these target completion dates for both units and that they have not lost the opportunity to achieve earlier completion dates.
+As of the end of August 2010, PSGC reported that, for activities related solely to the Restated EPC Contract, engineering efforts were approximately 94 percent complete, construction activities were approximately 48 percent complete, start-up activities were approximately 3 percent complete, and overall efforts were approximately 49 percent complete.
+These latest percentage complete parameters were reported by Bechtel in mid-September 2010 and are reportedly based on a revised schedule developed by Bechtel in August 2010 under the Restated EPC Contract.
+The percent complete values for construction and overall efforts were both approximately four percent below the reported values in Bechtel's prior monthly status report due to the reforecasting of the total level of effort necessary to complete the Generating Facility commensurate with the increase in schedule and total budgeted expenditures under the Restated EPC Contract relative to the TPEPC Contract.
+The reforecasting will only affect future monthly reporting and should have no material effect on actual construction progress relative to the revised schedule.
+Unit 1 of the PSEC is scheduled by Bechtel to be substantially complete, as per the Restated EPC Contract, by December 6, 2011, and Unit 2 of the PSEC is scheduled by Bechtel to be substantially complete by August 1, 2012.
+PSGC and Bechtel currently report that they expect to meet these scheduled completion dates for both units.

-Burns & McDonnell Engineering Company ("Burns & McDonnell") has served as Owner's Engineer to PSGC since 2003, and is under contract to do so through the construction period of the Generating Facility.
-Burns & McDonnell's primary responsibilities consist of assuring technical and contractual compliance with the engineering and design requirements of the TPEPC Contract, and reviewing design drawings, equipment and materials purchases, responding to construction inquiries, and monitoring construction, startup, commissioning and testing activities on the Generating Facility.
-Burns & McDonnell is a full-service global engineering, architecture, construction, environmental and consulting firm founded in 1898, and includes a staff of over 2,500 representing virtually all design disciplines.
+Burns & McDonnell Engineering Company ("Burns & McDonnell") has served as Owner's Engineer to PSGC since 2003 and is under contract to do so through the construction period of the Generating Facility.
+Burns & McDonnell's primary responsibilities consist of assuring technical and contractual compliance with the engineering and design requirements of the TPEPC and Restated EPC Contracts and reviewing design drawings, equipment and materials purchases, responding to construction inquiries, and monitoring construction, startup, commissioning and testing activities on the Generating Facility.
+Burns & McDonnell is a full-service global engineering, architecture, construction, environmental and consulting firm founded in 1898, and has a staff of over 2,500 representing virtually all design disciplines.

-As of the date of this Report, purchase orders for the majority of major equipment have been executed by PSGC, the sum of which represents a considerable portion of the target price under the TPEPC Contract.
-Multiple contracts for much of the remaining Generating Facility equipment will be awarded over the remainder of 2009.
+As of the date of this Report, purchase orders for all of major equipment have been executed by PSGC, the sum of which represents a considerable portion of the cost under the Restated EPC Contract.
+Contracts for much of the remaining Generating Facility equipment will be awarded over the remainder of 2010.
 Bechtel will administer all such contracts initially on behalf of the PSEC Owners.
-Approximately 65 percent of items and services to be procured under the TPEPC Contract price had been procured through executed commitments with firm or 90 percent firm pricing through August 2009.
+Approximately 70 percent of items and services to be procured under the Restated EPC Contract price had been procured through executed commitments with firm or 90 percent firm pricing through June 2010.

 Equipment and construction specifications for the Mine have been issued, and construction activities on the Mine portal began in early May of 2008.
-As of the end of September 2009, approximately 31 percent of construction activities on the Mine had been completed, which is within the schedule.
-Approximately 89 percent of the expected total equipment and contract costs of the Mine had been committed to in the form of either actual purchases or signed commitments for equipment, materials and supplies and construction services with fixed prices.
+As of the end of July 2010, approximately 60 percent of construction activities on the Mine had been completed, which is within the schedule.
+Over 90 percent of the expected total equipment and contract costs of the Mine had been committed to in the form of either actual purchases or signed commitments for equipment, materials and supplies and construction services with fixed prices.

 On August 18, 2009, the Mine slope construction process reached the coal seam, and PSGC has subsequently begun to extract some coal from the Mine as part of bottom development construction activities.
+Mine construction is on schedule to be completed well in advance of the need for coal supply to the Generating Facility.